Here’s an interesting revelation:

 When people talk about VR scenes “for women,” the mean female POV scenes.
 Yeah, VR producers seem wed to POV.
 But what but non-POV scenes, which allow viewers of either gender to watch the whole act playing out clearly?
 These could prove palatable to more women, and those who want them will still have plenty POVs.

-In the Marie Claire article and the video, above, the women found female POV scenes with a male.
+Marie Claire article and the video, above, the women found female POV scenes with a male.
 That brings up a question.

 Where do we get this notion that the only thing a woman is interested in is being penetrated by a man?
 Where are lesbian-POV scenes, VR or otherwise?
 What I’m saying is that people who call for Porn That Women Will Like are doing so based on assumptions and stereotypes that are as antiquated as the gender roles in male-oriented porn that are so roundly criticized.